Compendium solar spectrum formation: RT basics

 The same five hold for bound-free ionization and recombination with appropriate nomenclature, and the same five hold for free-free interactions (but collisional three-body up or down transitions have no radiative interest).

 \paragraphrr{Pair combinations} Combining the above interactions in successive pairs is so important that I do not refer to \linkrjrpage{2019SoPh..294..165R}{3}{Fig.\,1} of \citetads{2019SoPh..294..165R} but copy it here in \rrref{Fig.}{fig:pairs}.
 It came from \SSFpage{105} and is an extension of \RTSApage{85}{Fig.\,3.3} with multi-level detours. \CaII\ and \Halpha\ detour examples are shown in \linkrjrpage{2019SoPh..294..165R}{4}{Fig.\,2} of \citetads{2019SoPh..294..165R}.
 With these added this is a complete inventory of how line photons can be locally created and modified in bound-bound manner.\footnote{In 3D teaching I draw these cartoons on the whiteboard as in \rrref{Fig.}{fig:weihai} and point to them all the time.
-In the blackboard era I drew them with chalk and threw pieces at inattentive students until hitting \href{https://robrutten.nl/nieuwenhuijzenshots/sym1963/Minnaert-Pieter-Defesche.jpg}{Minnaert} as described in \href{https://robrutten.nl/rrweb/rjr-pubs/2018NTvN-Minnaertportret.pdf} {Het Minnaertportret}.
-I was an attentive student at his last courses before retirement; he wasn't a type to throw chalk.} Below I refer to these pairs by their alphabetic labels.
-Similar pair diagrams can be drawn for bound-free transitions. (some in \rrref{Fig.}{fig:weihai}).
+In the blackboard era I drew them with chalk and threw pieces at inattentive students until hitting \linkrjrpage{2018NTvN-Minnaertportret}{2}{Minnaert}.} Below I refer to these pairs by their alphabetic labels.
+Similar pair diagrams can be drawn for bound-free transitions (some in \rrref{Fig.}{fig:weihai}).

 \paragraphrr{Equilibria} \SSFpage{69} summarizes bound-bound equilibria with the 2-level simplification at left in \rrref{Fig.}{fig:pairs}.
 It assumes that any excitation is followed by de-excitation in the same transition, ignoring multi-level NLW and so restricting RT to a single wavelength (CS) or the narrow spectral band covering a single transition (CRD).